UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/pyklip/instruments/P1640_support/README.md

 ### Fit grid spots
 Note: you should only need to do this once, after which you can just read in the grid spot positions from a file.

 First, re-assemble your handy list of P1640 data.
-A couple datacubes (with all but the essential information stripped from them) are [available here](https://sites.google.com/site/aguilarja/otherstuff/pyklip-tutorial-data).
-Download the tarball and unpack the fits files into the `tutorial/data` folder.

 Grid spots MUST exist, and (for now) the MUST be in the normal orientation.
 If this isn't true, then the code will hang.